Appendices

 FOR IMMEDIATE RELEASE

-Prairie County IRVM will be conducting prescribed burns in county road rights-of-way during the next few months.
-Prescribed burns are an effective resource management tool utilized to discourage the growth of weeds and woody vegetation, while promoting the growth of desired native vegetation in roadside prairie sites.
-All staff members are certified in wildland firefighting and take all necessary safety precautions to minimize the risks associated with a prescribed fire.
-Please use caution when approaching a burn site as staff members and equipment may be near the traveled portion of the road.
+Prairie County Integrated Roadside Vegetation Management (IRVM) will be conducting prescribed burns in roadsides adjacent to county roads during the next few months.
+Prescribed burns are an effective resource management tool utilized to discourage the growth of weeds and woody vegetation, while promoting the growth of desired native prairie vegetation in roadsides.
+All staff members working on prescribed burns are certified in wildland firefighting and take all necessary safety precautions to minimize the risks associated with a prescribed fire.
+Please use caution when approaching a burn site, as staff members and equipment may be near the road.

 P R A I R I E C O U N T Y E N G I N E E R